-Have you run out of ideas to promote your corporate event?
-Well, throwing budget at the problem guarantees nothing so instead try throwing creativity at it.
+Have you run out of ways to promote your corporate event?
+Well, throwing budget at the problem guarantees nothing so instead try throwing some creativity at it.
 Fresh ideas are a far more valuable currency for the successful promotion of your event.
 This particularly goes for squeezing a new demand on people’s time into an already cluttered calendar.

 Planning and publicising corporate events effectively and engaging people’s interest right from the start is critical to their success and is about far more than spending a fortune on a hot air balloon and a marching band.

 So, if you’re in need of some creative corporate event ideas, take a look at the following 11 examples: